Pierre Séguier

-Pierre Séguier ([pjɛʁ seɡje]; 28 May 1588 – 28 January 1672) was a French statesman, chancellor of France from 1635.
+Pierre Séguier ([pjɛʁ seɡje]; 28 May 1588 – 28 January 1672) was a French statesman who was the chancellor of France from 1635.

 Biography

 Early years

 Séguier was born in Paris to a prominent legal family originating in Quercy.
 His grandfather, Pierre Séguier (1504–1580), was président à mortier in the parliament of Paris from 1554 to 1576, and the chancellor's father, Jean Séguier, a seigneur d'Autry, was civil lieutenant of Paris at the time of his death in 1596.

 Pierre was brought up by his uncle, Antoine Séguier, president and mortier in the parlement, and became master of requests in 1620.
 From 1621 to 1624 he was intendant of Guyenne, where he became closely allied with the duc d'Épernon.
 In 1624 he succeeded to his uncle's charge in the parlement, which he filled for nine years.